MicroEJ/docs/ApplicationDeveloperGuide/eventQueue.rst

 Principle
 =========

-The Event Queue Foundation Library provides an asynchronous communication interface between the native world and the Java world based on events.
+The Event Queue Foundation Library provides an asynchronous communication interface between the native world and the Managed world based on events.

 Functional Description